 - One meningococcal vaccine should be received on or between a child’s 11th and 13th birthdays

 - One tetanus, diphtheria toxoids, and acellular pertussis (Tdap) vaccine should be received on or between a child’s 10th and 13th birthdays

 - Two to three human papillomavirus (HPV) vaccines should be received on or between a child's 9th and 13th birthdays

 Higher immunization rates can be a sign of strong performance in adolescent care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 How we calculate the measure

-We measure how well medical groups (and clinics) make sure that adolescents have received one dose of the meningococcal and the Tdap vaccine by their 13th birthday.
+We measure how well medical groups (and clinics) make sure that adolescents have received one dose each of the meningococcal and the Tdap vaccines, and two to three doses of the HPV vaccine by their 13th birthday.

 This measure is evaluated annually.
-The current data is based on information collected from health plan billing data, the Minnesota Immunization Information Connection Registry and medical record reviews for 2016 dates of service.
+The current data is based on information collected from health plan billing data, the Minnesota Immunization Information Connection Registry and medical record reviews for dates of service between January 1 and December 31, 2017.
 The information is collected under the measure name Adolescent Immunization.